 - Dried for a week and stored in a paper bag for three months.

-Next, the four batches were steam-distilled, and the extracted oil was analysed.
-It is important to note that steam distillation only extracts a plant’s terpenes.
+The four batches were steam-distilled, and the extracted oil was analyzed.
+Steam distillation only extracts the terpenes of a weed plant.
 The main terpenes that were removed included myrcene, limonene, linalool, and caryophyllene.

-More specifically, they found that drying a cannabis plant for a week at room temperature resulted in a 31% loss of terpenes.
+The fresh weed turned out to have the highest amount of terpenes.
+As a result, drying a cannabis plant for a week at room temperature resulted in a 31% loss of terpenes.
+This proved that drying weed dramatically alters the terpene concentration.

 How to consume live resin?

-There are a few ways to consume live resin.
+There are a few methods to consume live resin:

 How to store live resin?